lmw07/Lang_App/README.md

 should click on the red button, which replaces the sentence with a new one from the working set without removing it.
 The "play sound" button plays an AI generated sound file of the norwegian sentence.

+## Known Issues
+Some of the sentences do not appear correctly because ChatGPT is not capable of correctly mappiing English words to Norwegian words 100% of the time.
+To correct this, the sentence input needs to be reformatted and the application updated to accomodate the change.

 ## Planned improvements
 I would like to make a listening mode, where the user is first exposed only to the sound of the sentence.
 Currently, sound files cannot be generated in the application.
 This is partially deliberate, as it prevents the user from spamming Google's TTS API and running up charges.
 In the future,